namshi/namshi.github.com/source/_posts/2014-05-04-git-tips-and-tricks.markdown

 ### Tips

 * You messed up with a merge/rebase?
 Don't freak out, just use `git reflog` to check the local history command and sha1, and then `git reset --hard <sha1>`
 * After rebasing develop in your feature branch you end up with too many conflicts and messed commits history?
-Don't panic, create a new branch from develop and
+Don't panic, create a new feature branch from develop and
-`git cherry-pick` all the commits you need.
+`git cherry-pick` all the commits you need from your previous feature branch.
-* Are my commits already on branch X? `git branch --contains <sha1>` is there to rescue you.
+* Is my commit already on branch X? `git branch --contains <sha1>` is there to rescue you.
 * You want to fetch a file from another branch without changing your current branch? `git checkout <other_branch_name> -- path/to/file`

  Here you can find the complete list of [aliases](https://gist.github.com/cirpo/86d43ef8ef87b4cfd031), and [here](https://gist.github.com/cirpo/343376f1ac7fb00204a0) the global .gitconfig we are using